FDINet: Protecting against DNN Model Extraction via Feature Distortion Index

 An adaptive adversary who knows \textsc{FDINet} may potentially modify attack strategies to evade our detection.
 In this section, we assume that the adaptive adversary has a mini-batch of substitute anchor samples and an auxiliary encoder $\hat{F}$ drawn from the model zoo.
 We proposed \textit{Feature Correction (FeatC)}, an adaptive attack that utilizes an auxiliary encoder to make the query similar to anchors samples in feature maps.
 Formally, the adaptive adversary locally perturbates $x$ using loss function $\mathcal{L}$:

-where $\hat{F}$ is a pre-trained feature extractor drawn from model zoo and $\hat{x}$ denotes auxiliary anchor sample from victim training data $\mathcal{D}_{train}$.
+where $\epsilon$ refers the attack bound, $\hat{F}$ is a pre-trained feature extractor drawn from model zoo and $\hat{x}$ denotes auxiliary anchor sample from victim training data $\mathcal{D}_{train}$.
 Through generating feature-corrected queries, the adaptive adversary intends to bypass our detection.
 Since \textit{FeatC} exploits the full knowledge of our defense mechanism, we believe \textit{FeatC} is a strong adaptive attack against \textsc{FDINet}.